Howe+Co Solicitors

 What is The Post Office Network Transformation Programme/Scheme

-In May 2011, when launching the Network Transformation Programme/Scheme, Mr Edward Davey MP (Minister for Postal Affairs, Department for Business, Innovation and Skills addressed the conference of the NFSP and set out his Department’s vision to increase the use of post offices to deliver Government services.
+In May 2011, when launching the Network Transformation Programme/Scheme, Mr Edward Davey MP (Minister for Postal Affairs, Department for Business, Innovation and Skills) addressed the conference of the NFSP and set out his Department’s vision to increase the use of post offices to deliver Government services.
 He confirmed that post offices would be “the front office for government”.

-The Network Transformation Programme ran from 2012 to 2018.
+The Network Transformation Programme, including the pilot programme, ran from 2010 to 2019.

 As part of the Network Transformation Programme additional services promised by the Government to subpostmasters included:

-• Theatre/cinema tickets
+1. Theatre/cinema tickets

-• Train tickets
+2. Train tickets

-• DWP application forms
+3. DWP application forms

-• ID document verification
+4. ID document verification

-• Local fishing licences
+5. Local fishing licences

-• Payment of speeding fines
+6. Payment of speeding fines

-What Went Wrong with The Network Transformation Programme
+What Went Wrong with the Network Transformation Programme

 The government work promised under the Network Transformation Programme never materialised.
 Existing work such as council tax and bus pass payments as well as the Post Office Account card for pensions and benefits were removed.
 This significantly impacted footfall through post offices and linked retail income.